This journalism tip sheet on covering guns in the U.S., originally published in October 2018, has been updated with new data and other information.

-Guns are one of the most divisive topics in the United States, so it’s crucial for journalists to get the details right — down to the type and style of weapon being discussed.
+Guns are one of the most divisive topics in the U.S., so it’s crucial for journalists to get the details right — down to the type and style of weapon discussed.

-Nationwide, more than four in 10 adults say they either own a gun or live in a gun-owning household, according to the Pew Research Center.
-When reporters make mistakes, audiences may see their work as sloppy or, worse, perceive errors as an intentional effort to mislead.
-Regardless, when the news media get facts wrong, audiences — especially gun owners — may not trust the information they provide.
+Nationwide, 32% of U.S. adults say they own a gun and 44% live in a gun-owning household, according to a Gallup survey conducted in October 2020.
+When reporters make mistakes, audiences might see their work as sloppy or, worse, perceive errors as an effort to mislead.
+Regardless, when the news media get facts wrong, audiences — especially gun owners — might not trust the information they provide.

-To warn reporters about pitfalls they may encounter in covering guns and brief them on some basic terminology, Journalist’s Resource teamed up with two reporters who have lots of experience writing about firearms.
-We thank Henry Pierson Curtis, who covered gun and drug trafficking and other crime at the Orlando Sentinel for 25 years before retiring in 2016, and Alex Yablon, who has covered the business of guns and gun policy for more than three years at The Trace, for helping us create this tip sheet.
+To warn reporters about pitfalls they can encounter in covering guns and brief them on some basic terminology, The Journalist’s Resource teamed up with two reporters with lots of experience writing about firearms.
+We thank Henry Pierson Curtis, who covered gun and drug trafficking and other crime at the Orlando Sentinel for 25 years before retiring in 2016, and Alex Yablon, who covered the business of guns and gun policy for about five years at The Trace, for helping us create this tip sheet.

 Here are seven things journalists should keep in mind when reporting on guns:

 While AR-15 military-style rifles get a lot of media attention, most firearms made in this country are handguns.
-In 2017, gun companies manufactured more than 3.6 million semi-automatic handguns, which the federal government categorizes as “pistols,” and 713,577 revolvers, data from the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) shows.
-The same year, almost 2.5 million rifles and 635,239 shotguns were manufactured.
+In 2019, gun companies manufactured more than 3 million semi-automatic handguns, which the federal government categorizes as “pistols,” and 580,601 revolvers, data from the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) show.
+That year, nearly 2 million rifles and 480,735 shotguns also were manufactured.

 “There are just so many handguns out there,” Yablon says.
 “That has really been the story of America’s love of guns.
 There have been many, many AR-15s and AK-47s sold in the past 10 or 15 years, but there have been far more handguns sold.”

-An October 2017 study led by researchers at the Harvard Injury Control Research Center finds that firearms acquired over the past 20 years are disproportionately handguns.
-Still, long guns, which include rifles and shotguns, make up 53 percent of the firearms owned by civilians.
+An October 2017 study led by researchers at the Harvard Injury Control Research Center finds that firearms acquired over the prior 20 years were disproportionately handguns.
+Still, long guns, which include rifles and shotguns, make up 53% of the firearms owned by civilians.

 An assault rifle, by some definitions, is a military firearm capable of fully automatic fire, meaning it can fire without pause until empty.
 AR-15-style guns are semi-automatic, meaning they fire a bullet for each pull of the trigger.